ryosuzuki/homepage/content/projects/morphio.md

 # Introduction

-**Programmable soft materials** have a great impact in many application fields, such as soft robots, material interfaces, and haptics.
+**Programmable soft materials** have a great potential for many application domains, such as soft robotics, material interfaces, accessibility, and haptic interfaces.
 **However, programming of such materials is hard.**
 The dominant programming paradigm of soft robots and material interfaces is largely confined within a digital screen, leaving little room for users to interactively explore physical motion through tangible interaction.
 In such a workflow—compiling code on a digital screen then trans- ferring it into the physical object—users need to repeatedly switch between the digital and physical worlds.
 This leaves a large gulf of execution in their programming experiences.
 Thus, the traditional programming paradigm significantly limits the user’s ability to experiment with the design of expressive motion.
 Moreover, due to this barrier, such an opportunity is largely limited to highly skilled programmers and researchers who are proficient in hardware programming.